cctbx/cctbx_project/README.md

 # Computational Crystallography Toolbox

 Greetings, earthling.
-We see you intend to embark on the arduous quest of becoming an elite computational crystallgrapher.
+We see you intend to embark on the arduous quest of becoming an elite computational crystallographer.
 Many before you have dared to try.
 Some have succeeded.
 Most, have perished.
 We hope the CCTBX package grants you success along your journey.

 ## Contents